Sensor Quickstart Guide

 andgit

-The Voyant SDK comes packaged with a setup script that is meant to make connecting to your Voyant lidar easier and quicker.
-If you would prefer to connect to your lidar manually or if this script does not work for you, please refer to Manual Setup.
+The Voyant SDK includes an automated setup script designed to make connecting to your Voyant lidar faster and easier using Docker.
+If you prefer to configure the connection manually or if this script doesn’t work for your setup, you can also use the Manual Setup instructions.

-Note: This script has only been tested on Linux based operating systems, and might not function properly if run on another OS.
+Note: This script has only been tested on Linux-based operating systems and may not function properly on other platforms.

 -